iewaij/data-analytics-bank-marketing/docs/content/08_neural_network.md

 ## Reflections

-In machine learning, data can be roughly divided into four categories: Image, Sequence , Graph and Tabular data.
+In machine learning, data can be roughly divided into four categories: Image, Sequence, Graph and Tabular data.
 The first three types of data have obvious patterns, such as the spatial locality of images and graphs, the contextual relationship and timing dependence of sequences, and so on.
-However,in tabular data, each feature represents an attribute, such as gender, price, etc. There is generally no obvious and common pattern between features.
+However, in tabular data, each feature represents an attribute, such as gender, price, etc. There is generally no obvious and common pattern between features.

 Neural networks are more suitable for the first three types of data, that is, data with obvious patterns.
 Because we can design the corresponding network structure according to the data pattern, so as to select features more efficiently.
 For example, the  CNN (Convolutional Neural Network) is designed for images, and the RNN (Recurrent Neural Network) is designed for sequence data.